ppetrovtv/pine_script_docs/source/Public_Library.rst

 | 1.
 Click the star next to the needed script in the Indicators window:
 | |Add_to_Personal_Library|
 | 2.
 Or open the needed script on `this
-  page <https://www.tradingview.com/script/>`__ and click the “Add to Favorite Scripts” button:
+  page <https://www.tradingview.com/script/>`__ and click the "Add to Favorite Scripts" button:
 | |Add_to_Personal_Library_2|

 |